 - Gonk: Morrigan.
 To solve this problem, she actually eats her victims.

-- Grimmification: Morrigan is far closer to the mythological succubus here, with her ugly appearance, inherent demonic evilness, and eating her victims.
+- Grimmification: Morrigan is far closer to the mythological succubus here, with her ugly appearance, inherent demonic malevolence, and and the consumption her victims.

 - Lighter and Softer: The violence and horror elements from the games were toned down.
 It was also more comedy oriented.